LLNL/sundials/doc/shared/Types.rst

 * :c:type:`sunindextype` -- the integer type used for vector and matrix indices

-* :c:type:`booleantype` -- the type used for logic operations within SUNDIALS
+* :c:type:`sunbooleantype` -- the type used for logic operations within SUNDIALS

 * :c:type:`SUNOutputFormat` -- an enumerated type for SUNDIALS output formats